yazmeyaa/ts-sparse-set/README.md

   * **Constructor:** `new SparseSet<V>()`
   * **Methods:**

-    * `add(id: number, value: V): V` — добавляет новый элемент или обновляет существующий.
+    * `add(id: number, value: V): V` — adds a new element or updates an existing one.
-    * `get(id: number): V | null` — возвращает элемент по ID или `null`.
+    * `get(id: number): V | null` — retrieves the element by ID or `null` if missing.
-    * `has(id: number): boolean` — проверяет наличие элемента.
+    * `has(id: number): boolean` — checks if an element exists.
-    * `remove(id: number): void` — удаляет элемент и поддерживает плотность dense массива.
+    * `remove(id: number): void` — removes an element and keeps the dense array compact.

 #### Note

-SparseSet идеально подходит для ECS-сценариев, где сущности и компоненты идентифицируются числами. Эта структура не является обычным Map/Set и оптимизирована под плотные массивы с минимальной стоимостью операций.
+SparseSet is ideal for ECS scenarios where entities and components are identified by numeric IDs.
+It is not a general-purpose Map/Set and is optimized for dense arrays and minimal operation cost.

 ---